thedpws/HW2/README.md

 ## What works
 * Reading from stdin
 * Sum types for error handling
 * RPN expressions (+, -, \*, ^, /)
 * Error handling (invalid input)
+* If stack ends with 1 element, prints out result, else prints error

+## Assumptions
+* Tokens are delimited by at least 1 space character.
+* User input is on a single line only
+* Only words allowed are numbers and operators